 While carrots are certainly not the most expensive veggie at the grocery store, most families eat a lot of them.
 In fact, carrots are among the most popular vegetables in the world.
 They are also a staple crop for many home gardeners.
-While we have already written about the nuances of growing straight carrots and the importance of thinning carrot seedlings, we’ve never shared information on when to harvest carrots for peak flavor and shelf life.
-This article will teach you when to dig carrots based on both how you plan to use them and when they were planted.
+While we have already written about the nuances of growing straight carrot roots and the importance of thinning carrot seedlings, we’ve never shared information on when to harvest carrots for peak flavor and shelf life.
+This article will teach you when to harvest carrots based on both how you plan to use them and when they were planted.
 Let’s dig in.

 How do you know when to harvest carrots?